 Tower Renewal: A Field Guide to Retrofits in Occupied Buildings

 The Centre for Urban Growth + Renewal has released a new Field Guide designed to assist apartment owners, the construction industry and apartment residents navigate retrofit construction projects in Canada.
+You can find the online version of the guide here.

 Access the guide here: